Trade directory · Rockford metro · Illinois

 Q/01

-What license do I need to work as an electrical contractor in Rockford, IL?
+What electrical contractor license do I need to work in Rockford, IL?

-You need an Illinois Electrical Contractor License from the Illinois Department of Labor.
-This requires passing both trade and business law exams, plus 4 years of experience.
-Local Rockford contractors must also register with the city.
+You need an Illinois Electrical Contractor License through the Illinois Department of Labor.
+This requires passing both trade and business law exams, plus proof of insurance and bonding according to state licensing requirements.

 Q/02

-How much does an electrical panel upgrade cost in Rockford?
+How much does an electrical permit cost in Rockford?

 Q/03